ladybug-tools/hb-energy-primer/text/components/UTCI_Comfort_Map.md

 Longwave radiant temperatures are obtained by computing spherical view factors from each sensor to the Room surfaces of the model using Radiance.
 These view factors are then multiplied by the surface temperatures output by EnergyPlus to yield longwave MRT at each sensor.
 For outdoor sensors, each sensor's sky view is multiplied by the EPW sky temperature to account for longwave radiant exchange with the sky.
 All outdoor context shades and the ground are assumed to be at the EPW air temperature unless they have been modeled as Honeybee rooms.

 A Radiance-based enhanced 2-phase method is used for all shortwave MRT calculations, which precisely represents direct sun by tracing a ray from each sensor to the solar position.
-To determine Thermal Comfort Percent (TCP), the occupancy schedules of the energy model are used.
-Any hour of the occupancy schedule that is 0.1 or greater will be considered occupied.
-All hours of the outdoors are considered occupied.
+To determine Thermal Comfort Percent (TCP), the occupancy schedules of the energy model are used for indoor sensors if no schedule_ is input.
+Any hour of the energy model occupancy schedule that is 0.1 or greater will be considered occupied.
+If no schedule_ is input, all hours of the outdoors are considered occupied.